LIGHT LINES LOCOMOTIVES AND PROTECTION

 The radical government were not in power long enough to reinforce their light railway policy, but their Minister of Railways, John Woods, encouraged Meikle to make a second attempt at designing a locomotive suitable for 50 lb iron rails.
 Arrangements were made to borrow one of the M&HBUR’s bogie passenger engines, and compare it with one of the 2-4-0 passenger Buzzwinkers, No. 114; and also No. 100, Meikle’s 2-4-0 built at Williamstown.
 The M&HBUR engine was a British version of the American type locomotives that had so impressed William Elsdon on his overseas visit in 1870.
 Woods was already out of office before the comparative trials were completed, in November 1875, but not on the Castlemaine-Maryborough light line where the value of the bogie engine would be most apparent.
 The tests were on the mainline.

 Further impetus to make a 4-4-0 for light lines came with the return of Higinbotham in mid-January 1876.
 As the RMS Mongolia stopped to pick up the pilot at Queenscliff, four senior railwaymen also came aboard; Acting Engineer-in-Chief Wells and Resident Engineer Greene, who had been left in charge of the Engineer’s Branch, Assistant Traffic Manager Anderson and Meikle.
 They had taken the ferry across Port Phillip Bay to take part in a three hours debriefing as the Mongolia slowly steamed up to Williamstown.
-Higinbotham resumed duties the next day, an ardent convert to the American type bogie locomotive.
+Higinbotham resumed duties the next day, an ardent convert to the American type locomotive with its leading bogie which he called a ‘track feeler’.
 He was disgusted by the effect the Buzzwinkers had on the 50 lb rails, and was not enamoured with the imported pattern engines either.
 They were, he said, ‘a vast improvement, but they want a bogie truck…’

 Meikle and his staff were already working on two prototype light lines 4-4-0s at Williamstown, and preparing plans and specifications for eight more.
 Tenders for these were called in June 1876, and awarded to Phoenix, while work proceeded at Williamston on the two prototypes.
 As with the prototype Buzzwinkers No,103 and 105, the existing locomotives were looked to for parts to copy.
 They were outshopped at the beginning of 1877 but both were given new boilers five years later, indicating that their original boilers, and other parts, may have been sourced from two of the ex-G&MR engines, Nos.38 and 44.
 No.38 was the old Single ‘Typhoon’ built by Stothert & Slaughter with 6’6″ drivers, while No.44, the 2-4-0 ‘Cyclone’, was a R&W Hawthorn product; that may explain why Meikle’s rebuilds each had a different safety valve cover, which together with the retention of their old numbers indicates they most likely had other reused parts.
 They later became the G class.
 The remaining G&MR engines, Single No.40 ‘Sirocco’ and 2-4-0 No.42 ‘Hurricane’ were still in use but were later used as stationary boilers in the workshops.